davidralphlewis/binaryephemera/_notes/Embrace Randomness.md

 -   Generate a random image and do some [[Ekphrastic Writing]]. (<a href="https://unsplash.com/s/photos/random" >Unsplash</a> is good for this)
 -   Open a book to a random page.
 Use a sentence or phrase as the first line for your writing (aka [[bibliomancy]])

-You can also use randomness for editing. *[[n7]]* is a technique that embraces the change and the unusual.
+You can also use randomness for editing. *[[n7]]* is a technique that embraces the change and the unusual.  [[Oblique Strategies]] are a way to embrace different directions.